Shamangaka/arkham_api/README.md

 ## Setup

-To set up Arkham API locally, follow these steps:
+To set up and build Arkham API locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have Rust installed.
 You can install it from [the official Rust website](https://www.rust-lang.org/tools/install).